We were traveling above the Arctic Circle on the Norway coast and witnessed non-stop scenic landscapes of towering mountains…

 The Norwegian language is Germanic and is mutually understandable with Danish and Swedish.
 It has three extra vowels than English: Å, Æ, or Ø. Å is pronounced as ‘aw’ in ‘yawn’. Æ is similar to the vowel in ‘bad’. Ø is similar to ‘eh’ position like ‘met’.
 In my two Norwegian posts for this trip, I usually use these Norwegian letters but sometimes resort to A, AE and O.

 Tromsø is the biggest northern city in Norway with a population of about 70,000.
 It is far from everything — 350 kilometers (220 miles) north of the Arctic Circle and 1,700 kilometers (1,050 miles) from Oslo.
-Usually places so far north are quite cold and often snow-bound for some of the year.
+Usually, places so far north are quite cold and often snow-bound for some of the years.
 This is not the case with Tromsø because the Atlantic Ocean Gulf Stream warms the Norwegian coast.
 Throughout the year, the temperatures range from -7 to 16 degrees Celsius (20 to 60 degrees Fahrenheit).
 When we were there, people mostly wore light coats during the day, as were these apparently long-lost friends.

 Tromsø’s city center is on Tromsøya Island, connected to the mainland and the airport by a bridge and a tunnel.
 Being so far north, the days are very long in the summer and short in the winter (which helps see the Northern Lights or aurora borealis).
 The University of Tromsø, the world’s northernmost university with an enrollment of about 17,000 students, has a campus outside of the center city.

 We spent three nights in the city, which was probably a night too long.
-We easily saw the center city in a day, where walked by the water checking out the boats and several modern buildings.
+We easily saw the center city in a day, where we walked by the water checking out the boats and several modern buildings.

 The Tromsø Cathedral was built in 1861 has over 600 seats.
 It is Norway’s only wooden cathedral and the focal point for the central city.